 The Directory Server maintains a new change log database index to determine at what point to resume sending changes (corresponding to ADD, MODIFY, or DELETE operations) in its change log.
 While a simple stand-alone directory server can track its resume point by the last change number sent, it is more difficult for replicated servers or servers deployed in entry-balancing environments.
 In replicated environments, each replica has a different change number ordering in its change log as updates can come from a variety of sources: local write operations, changes from the other replication servers, or synchronized changes from other end-points.
-Figure 20 illustrates a simple chart of two example change logs in two replicated directory servers, server A and B. In the chart, A represents the replica identifier for a replicated subtree in Server B. The replica identifiers with a hyphen ("-") mark any local, non-replicated but different changes.
+Figure 20 illustrates a simple chart of two example change logs in two replicated directory servers, server A and B. In the chart, A represents the replica identifier for a replicated subtree in Server A, and B represents the replica identifier for the same replicated subtree in server B. The replica identifiers with a hyphen ("-") mark any local, non-replicated but different changes.
 While the two replicas record all of the changes, you can see that the two change logs have two different change number orderings as updates come in at different times.

 Server A Server B

 ChangeNumber Replicaldentifier ReplicationCSN ChangeNumber Replicaldentifier ReplicationCSN

-1001 A {ri} 10 2001 B {ri} 11
+1001 A ri 10 2001 B ri 11

-1002 - - 2002 A {ri} 10
+1002 - - 2002 A ri 10

-1003 A {ri} 15 2003 - -
+1003 A ri 15 2003 - -

-1004 B {ri} 11 2004 B {ri} 12
+1004 B ri 11 2004 B ri 12

-1005 ^B ri 12 2005 A {ri} 15
+1005 B ri 12 2005 A ri 15